-Specific land use categories are identified and illustrated on the future land use map.
-The following identifies the intent of each category, describes the desirable land uses and elements, the land use relationship with physical and natural features, and lists the corresponding zoning districts.
+Specific land use categories are identified and illustrated on the future land use map on the following page.
+This map identifies the intent of each category, describes the desirable land uses and elements highlights, the land use relationship with physical and natural features, and lists the corresponding zoning districts.